symfony/symfony-docs/book/security.rst

     If you're using multiple firewalls and you authenticate against one firewall, you will *not* be authenticated against any other firewalls automatically.
     Different firewalls are like different security systems.
-That's why, for most applications, having one main firewall is enough.
+To do this you have to explicitly specify the same context for different firewalls.
+But usually for most applications, having one main firewall is enough.

 Authorization